GabrielH-02/Harmony-Haven-Hotels/README.md

   - The fonts of the site are all imported from Google Fonts and are kept to a minimum of three fonts.
 ‘Kadwa’ is for the major headings, ‘Bitter’ is for the body text and ‘Dancing-script’ is used for motivational quotes of the cover images for example.
 This allows the viewer to correctly identify the structure of the site.
 As well as keep a variation in the display.
   - The colours of the site are kept to a minimum of three the major colours are #f1f1f1 (an off-white colour), #3a3a3a (an off-black colour), and #81a59b (a neutral duck-egg blue).
 The feature colour is duck-egg blue, it is the primary colour of the site and acts as a feature colour.
 Any other colour is a variety of duck-egg colours.
 This keeps a simplistic colour scheme that resembles calm natural tones that match the feeling of calm and peaceful holidays.
 Therefore this helps the user to experience a calming site with neutral colors, therefore prompting the user to become a member of a calm and peaceful holiday service.
   - As a whole the site integrates square and circular aspects to feature.
 However, the site creates a modern and structured shape.
 For example, the images on a page are circular since this helps to break up the space around the image but makes it more inviting to look at for the user.
 Using circular elements within the site continues to provide the user with a calming effect.
-  - The layout of the Home page and Destinations Page are relatively the same, but altered in various sections will colour, This keeps the style and colour consistent while also exploring the possibility of different tones and variations to the page to make them stand out more.
+  - The layout of the Home page and Destinations Page are relatively the same, but altered in various sections with colour, This keeps the style and colour consistent while also exploring the possibility of different tones and variations to the page to make them stand out more.
 This allows the user to experience a site that is consistent while also not being too consistent by making the pages identical to one another.

 #### Home Page Features